Kunstmaan/KunstmaanBundlesCMS/UPGRADE-3.2.md

 the nodemenu variable has been removed from the renderContext, so to acces it in a twig file just add

     {% set nodemenu = get_node_menu(htmlLocale,nodetranslation.getNode()) %}

+## Refactored search to seperate service

+    A lot of the functionality from the AbstractSearchPageController has been moved to the SearchService class.
+So if you have extended the AbstractSearchPageController to change some of the functionality, you have to change this to the new SearchService instead.
+The service is parmeterized so can be overridden easily.